howard8888/workspace/README.md

 * **`suckle`**: sustained action with reward.
   You can consider richer domain labels but keep them short and consistent so paths remain readable.
+  **Action-like predicates.** When it improves readability or you want an intermediate state, you may also record an action-like predicate such as `pred:action:push_up`.
+The project’s lexicon permits several `action:*` tokens **under the `pred` family**.
+Planner behavior is unchanged (planning is over structure), and the house style still favors **edge labels** for actions.

 ##### Consistency invariants (quick checklist)